HomeOffBeatHiking For Beginners: 7 Tips And Tricks

 3. What to Pack for the First Hiking Trip

 Whether an experienced or a beginner, packing for a hiking trip can be daunting.
-There are so many things to consider; the weather, the terrain, comfort level, and safety.
+There are many factors to consider, including the weather, terrain, comfort level, and safety.
 But no need to fret, we’ve got everything taken care of.

 Check out this list of important stuff to have for the first hike, plus a few extras that will make the trip more enjoyable.

-• Hiking boots or shoes: Ensure they're comfortable and broken-in before hitting the trail.
+• Hiking boots or shoes: Ensure they’re comfortable and well broken in before hitting the trail.

 • Warm layers: Even if the forecast is warm, temperatures can drop quickly in the mountains.
 Pack a jacket, hat, and gloves.